Translate

 Finally, consider 4 periods of time when we should honour our fathers and mothers -- which, in effect, cover the entire period of our lives.
 We should honour them:

 1. In youth, by obedience to them (Deut.21:18; Lev.
 19:3).
 In the period from birth to adulthood children respect, admire, and esteem their parents by obedience to their commands and faithfulness to their instruction.
-The wise parent understands that through the range of this developmental period the child progresses and should learn and develop responsibility, personal independence and the ability to make decisions.
+The wise parent understands that through the range of this developmental period the child progresses and should learn and develop responsibility, personal independence, and the ability to make decisions.

-2. In adulthood, by respect for them.
+2. In our adulthood, by respect for them.
 As child develops into an adult, changes occur in the nature of the parent/child relationship.
 But their parents remain parents and honour is still required.
 Yet that honour takes on new and different expressions.
 One of the chief markers of adulthood is marriage.
 A man "leaves his father and mother and cleaves unto his wife."
 A new covenant relationship between husband and wife does not sever the parent/child relationship, but it does change it.
 Obedience of a child required in the home changes to respect of a child shown outside the home.
 The responsibility to the new husband/wife (and children that will follow) relationship is foremost.
 Yet these covenanted spouses do not move from "honour thy father and mother" to "dishonour thy father and mother."
 Rather they must learn how to continue to place value on their parent/child relationship in a new and different way.
 This can include listening to and heeding their good advice, appreciating them even when the advice is not taken, respecting them even in disagreements, and teaching grandchildren to value of and respect their grandparents.

 3. In their old age, by care for them (I Timothy 5:8).
 When father and mother arrive in old age, the parent/child relationship has come full circle.
-The parents who gave life to the child, fed and clothed and nurtured it, may now fall into such need themselves through infirmity, illness and old age.
+The parents who gave life to the child, fed and clothed and nurtured it, may now fall into such need themselves through infirmity, illness, and old age.
 It is "worse than the infidel" to leave parents to fend for themselves.
-Jesus excoriates those whose pretended religious devotions excused them from parental maintenance -- which he clearly associates with the fifth commandment I believe on this count many of us Western Christians stand guilty.
+Jesus excoriates those whose pretended religious devotions excused them from parental maintenance -- which he clearly associates with the fifth commandment.
+I believe on this count many of us Western Christians stand guilty.

 4. After their deaths, by remembering them.
 Dead parents may yet speak to us, and we may still honour them.
-We honour them by remembering them fondly, passing on their good instruction and living up to the words of truth they passed down.
+We honour them by remembering them fondly, passing on their good instruction, and living up to the words of truth they passed down.
 In Jeremiah 35 God uses a family faithful to the instructions of their ancestor to shame Israel for refusing to remain faithful to God.

-Want to be right, do right and obey God?
+Want to be right, do right, and obey God?
 Honour your father and mother.

 Proverbs 1:8—“My son, hear the instruction of thy father, and forsake not the law of thy mother:”